 Additionally, a startup cost is applied to the price of your model.
 This is a fixed cost independent from the parameters of your model.
 If you order two or more copies of a model, the price automatically decreases because the preparation of multiple copies can be carried out more efficiently.

-Copper can be typically used for small robust and decorative models like coins, medals, connectors, statues, freshly made artifacts.
+Copper can be used for small, robust and decorative models such as coins, medals, connectors or statues.

 First, one or more wax sprues will be attached to your model.
-Next, it will be attached with the sprue to a wax ‘tree’, together with a bunch of other models.
-The tree is then placed in a flask and covered in a fine plaster.
-When the plaster solidifies, it forms the mold for casting the copper.
+Next, the sprue and model will be attached to a wax ‘tree’, together with a bunch of other models.
+The tree is then placed in a flask and covered in fine plaster.
+When the plaster solidifies, it forms a mold for copper casting.
 The plaster mold is then put in an oven and heated for several hours to a point where the wax is completely burned out.

-Then, the molten copper is poured in to fill the cavities left by the wax.
+Then, molten copper is poured in to fill the cavities left by the wax.
 Once the copper has cooled and solidified, the plaster mold is broken and the copper models are removed by hand.
-Finally, your model is filed and sanded to get rid of the sprues.
-It will be sanded, polished or sandblasted for the finish you desire.
+Then, your model is filed and sanded to get rid of the sprues, and finally polished.

 Learning about our materials is one thing, seeing and touching them another.
 That's why we've designed sample kits based on our Periodic Table of Materials.